raspberrypilearning/pico-tank-sensor/en/step_6.md

 --- /task ---

 --- task ---
-If the LED flickers near the threshold, increase `HYSTERESIS` slightly (for example, 0.03 m).
+If the LED flickers near the threshold, increase `BUFFER` slightly (for example, 0.03 m).
 --- /task ---